How to get into Fintech

 Specialist interests in cyber security, data science, AI and machine learning are looked upon even more favourably by hiring managers, as are extracurricular interests in coding and programming languages.

-How to get a job in FinTech
+How to get a job in Fintech

-Three key applied skills can make you an exceptional candidate for any role in financial technology:
+These key applied skills can make you an exceptional candidate for any role in financial technology:

-- Analytical abilities are valued in FinTech due to the ever-growing importance of data analysis in the field.
+- Analytical abilities are valued in Fintech due to the ever-growing importance of data analysis in the field.
 Being able to manage and interpret data is vital for accurate programming and strategy based on real data insights.

-- Financial knowledge is another strong asset for FinTech job candidates, allowing an understanding of a business’s foundational workings.
-This knowledge is particularly useful for employees on the business side of FinTech to ensure financially sound business processes.
+- Financial knowledge is another strong asset for Fintech job candidates, allowing an understanding of a business’s foundational workings.
+This knowledge is particularly useful for employees on the business side of Fintech to ensure financially sound business processes.